Massive fire rips through Bali port

 Firefighters were still trying to put out the blaze by mid-morning.

-Crew member Supriyanto, who goes by one name, said he had been asleep on his vessel when he awoke to see the upper part of the boat on fire.
+Crew member Supriyanto said he had been asleep on his vessel when he awoke to see the upper part of the boat on fire.

 The blaze quickly spread to nearby vessels including small cargo ships, he added.